 In February 2020, the Port completed a feasibility study for a dark fiber network in the City of Dayton and some adjacent, more dense areas.
 The study showed that it is financially feasible to operate a fiber optic network under the public/private partnership model in our community.

 In July of 2021, the Port of Columbia was awarded a $2 million grant from the Community Economic Revitalization Board (CERB) to construction a fiber network in our community.
-Matching funds of $500,000 are required in order to accept the award.
-Funds have been received from the Sherwood Trust ($20,000), Warren Community Fund ($15,000) and the Dayton Columbia County Fund ($13,500), City of Dayton ($335,000), Columbia County ($90,000) and the Port of Columbia ($26,500).
+Matching funds of $500,000 were required in order to accept the award and were provided by the Port and our community partners: Sherwood Trust ($20,000), Warren Community Fund ($15,000) the Dayton Columbia County Fund ($13,500), City of Dayton ($335,000), Columbia County ($90,000) and the Port of Columbia ($26,500).
 Due to rising costs over time since project budgeting was completed, matching funds of $808,000 were received from the WA State Broadband Office to complete the project funded needed.

 Design and permitting were completed in 2022, and construction began in February 2023.
 Completion is expected by September 30, 2023..
 Click here to see a map of the project area.
-Please note that the area served may change based on construction costs.
+Please note that the area served may shrink or grow based on construction costs.
 We will build as far out as we can afford.